uwmyuan/f1tenth_coursekit/index.rst

-F1TENTH - Learn Documentation - *stable branch*
+F1TENTH - Course Documentation - *stable branch*
 ================================================

 Here, you will learn how to utilize your F1TENTH vehicle to its fullest potential!